nsrau/azure-docs.it-it/articles/sql-database/sql-database-copy-powershell.md

     Get-AzureSqlDatabaseOperation -ServerName $ServerName -DatabaseName $DatabaseName

-## Copiare lo script di PowerShell del database SQL
+## Script di PowerShell di esempio

     # The name of the server where the source database resides
     $ServerName = "sourceServerName"